rachelwritingcode/quiz-game/README.md

-# Gophercises Exercise 1 - Quiz Game
+# Gophercises Exercise 1 - Quiz Game 🧑‍🏫

-## How to run the program?
+## How to run the program? 🏃

 - Type in the following to run the quiz game: `go run main.go`

-## How does it work?

-- After running the program, a user will be prompted to start the quiz by entering a Y or N.
-- By typing N a user can exit the program, by typing Y the user can will initate the quiz and the program will display a question.
+## What is this? 🤔

+- I have built a quiz game, the user can insert or user the default csv file which includes questions and answers.
+- This program parses those questions and prompts the user to answer questions
+- There is validation built to keep track of all correct answers
-- A default timer is set to 30 seconds however, if you pass in a -timeout parameter, you can set your own timer.
+- There is timer built-in which is has the default of 30 seconds or you may pass in the parameter `-timeout=XXX` with the desired amount of time.
-- Below is an example of a quiz session with the timeout parameter.
+- If the timer runs out, the quiz automatically exits and will print out the user score.
+- Go ahead and give it a try!
+Test out your math and/or quiz questions of your choice! 😉

 ```
 go run main.go -timeout=5